 We can dispense with the paranoids and schizophrenics -they are a small minority (I hope).
 The vast majority are considered sane, some of them highly educated.
 My encounter with a Palestinian Ph.D. in genetics who was convinced that Israeli doctors who volunteer to vaccinate children in West Bank villages are agents of the Mossad, spreading the HIV virus, left me shocked and bewildered.
 How could that happen?
 Or, how could anybody believe that the 9/11 disaster was a CIA conspiracy?
 Or that man-made climate change is just a hoax concocted by thousands of scientists around the world?
-Oklahoma is being devastated by droughts and monster tornadoes, yet senator James Inhofe’s book The Greatest Hoax: How the Global Warming Conspiracy Threatens Your Future does not require any further reading – if you are a conspiracist, its message is in the title.
+Oklahoma is being devastated by droughts and monster tornadoes, yet Senator James Inhofe’s book The Greatest Hoax: How the Global Warming Conspiracy Threatens Your Future does not require further reading.
+Its message is in the title.

-As Alexis de Tocqueville said in 1842 (or did he quote Joseph de Maistre?) “in democracy, people get the government they deserve”.
+As Alexis de Tocqueville said in 1842 “in democracy, people get the government they deserve.”
 Even this insightful political scientist could not foresee the ironic twist his phrase has taken 270 years later.

 The overarching distrust of institutions can lead to some baffling contradictions: In a 2011 study by psychologists Michael J. Wood, Karen M. Douglas and Robbie M. Sutton of the University of Kent in England asked college students to rate on a scale of 1 to 7 how strongly they supported the official account of Osama bin Laden’s death in a military raid.
 People who doubted the government’s report and thought instead that bin Laden was already dead at the time of the raid were, surprisingly, also more likely than others to claim that he was still alive.